PaoloAlbanese/MP1Test/README.md

  --- | --- | ---
-website owner|share my knowledge and tips|help viewers learn how to overcome / mitigate their skin problems website visitor|obtain useful information on skin treatement matters|learn how to cure my own or somebody else's skin blemishes webiste visitor|contact the website owner on issues not openly addressed on the website|get more detailed advice on my specific issues website owner|review and respond to advice requests through the contact form|be able to provide better, tailored advice to single viewers webiste visitor|obtain information on recommended, cheap skin care products|know how to shop products of good value
+website owner|share my knowledge and tips|help viewers learn how to overcome / mitigate their skin problems website visitor|obtain useful information on skin treatement matters|learn how to cure my own or somebody else's skin blemishes website visitor|contact the website owner on issues not openly addressed on the website|get more detailed advice on my specific issues website owner|review and respond to advice requests through the contact form|be able to provide better, tailored advice to single viewers website visitor|obtain information on recommended, cheap skin care products|know how to shop products of good value

 ---